-Finally, the theatre program produces and runs a student One-Act New Play Festival in the spring semester.
+Finally, the Theatre Program produces and runs a student One-Act New Play Festival most spring semesters.
 Selected plays are written, directed, designed, built, acted and produced by students.
-There are also some on-campus student-run theatre groups, including TOOP (The Opposite of People).
+There are also some on-campus student-run theatre groups, including TOOP (The Opposite of People) ands the ROC Players.

 What is the Drama House?

 The Drama House is a Special Interest Residence for students interested in the performing arts.
 Drama House is administered by the International Theatre Program in conjunction with Residential Life and the English department.
 The house accommodates up to 20 students and is situated on the Fraternity Quadrangle.
 Apart from living quarters and a kitchen, it has a lounge area which the residents transform into an intimate black box theatre.
 Rehearsals, performances, social events, and numerous other activities take place in the house.

 If you're interested in living in Drama House, please contact the faculty director of the house or Residential Life at 275-3166.

 What theatre facilities do you have?

 The International Theatre Program uses Todd Theatre, a large black-box theatre located in Todd Union.
 The theatre space is about 80' x 35' feet and can be configured in numerous ways.
 We've staged plays in the round, environmentally, in a proscenium setting, on a thrust, and in an 'alley' configuration, just to name a few.
 We have also used the lobby of the theatre for performances.